lbryio/lbry.com/content/faq/identity-requirements.md

 ### What If I Don't Want To Provide It?

 No problem!
-We've added two other verification methods - [Phone Verification](/faq/phone) and manual verification via [Discord chat](https://chat.lbry.com).
-To begin manual verification, see the #verification channel to start your request. **Note: DO NOT message any team members or post in other channels about verification concerns.
+We've added two other rewards approval methods - [Phone ](/faq/phone) and manual rewards approval via [Discord chat](https://chat.lbry.com).
+To apply for rewards approval, see the #rewardsapproval channel to start your request. **Note: DO NOT message any team members or post in other channels about reward approval concerns.
 Rewards will only be granted on a 1 account per household basis**

 Otherwise, you are welcome to use the LBRY browser without providing any personal information.
 We just can't give you any rewards.